A Saintly Switch

-A Saintly Switch is a 1999 American made-for-television comedy film directed by Peter Bogdanovich and produced by Walt Disney Entertainment, first exhibited on ABC's The Wonderful World of Disney.
+A Saintly Switch is a 1999 American fantasy comedy television film directed by Peter Bogdanovich and written by Haris Orkin, based on a story by Sally Hampton.
+It stars Vivica A. Fox and David Alan Grier, with Al Waxman, Scott Owen Cumberbatch, Shadia Simmons, David Keeley and Rue McClanahan in supporting roles.
 The plot revolves around an aging NFL quarterback and his stay-at-home wife switching bodies.
 The resultant comedy focuses on family values as she has to handle the highly-physical job while he has to handle art classes, bonding with his children, and morning sickness.

+The film premiered on ABC on January 24, 1999, as an episode of The Wonderful World of Disney.

 Plot

-At the film's opening, Dan and Sara Anderson are experiencing marital fallout.
+Aging NFL quarterback Dan Anderson and his stay-at-home wife Sara are experiencing marital fallout.
 According to their preteen children, Clark and Annette, they both underestimate each other's role in the family.
-When a new position with the Saints takes them to New Orleans, they purchase a dilapidated mansion.
+When Dan's new position with the Saints takes the family to New Orleans, they purchase a dilapidated mansion.
 Upon arrival, they start fighting worse than ever.
 The children go up into the attic and discover a book of spells, finding out from their babysitter, the resident voodoo sorceress, that this house once belonged to the most powerful sorceress in the area.
 Desperate to save their parents marriage, they cast a spell which inadvertently switches their parents' bodies.

 The next morning, Dan wakes up in Sara's body, and she vice versa.
 They try to act like nothing has changed, which means they must do each other's jobs.
 After managing for about a day or two, still trying to keep the children (who already know what's going on) from finding out, Dan (in Sara's body) goes to the doctor because he (she) is feeling sick and discovers that he (she) is pregnant.
 The rest of the movie continues in similar fashion: as they live life in the other's body they grow to understand one another.

 Thanks to the secret coaching she is receiving from Dan, Sara starts to get better at football.
 Her nurturing nature leads to her/him implementing the sort of "reward" list and tactics usually expected in a classroom.
 Surprisingly, this encourages the team so much that they start winning match after match.
 On the other hand, Dan is learning how to keep house and, though still rather uncomfortable, is rather enjoying his/her pregnancy and getting closer to the children in the process.
 As time passes, both parents really begin to understand what the other was complaining about, commenting on this to one another and wondering if they'll ever switch back or if they'll be stuck in each other's bodies for the rest of their lives.